 (3) Therefore, skeptical theism entails that none of our beliefs about non-trivial events amount to knowledge.

-As we have seen above, premise (2) is false: skeptical theism does not entail that, for all we know, there is a morally justifying reason for God to deceive us about our non-trivial events.
+As we have seen above, premise (2) is false: skeptical theism does not entail that, for all we know, there is a morally justifying reason for God to deceive us about non-trivial events.
 This is because skeptical theism is compatible with our knowing e.g. that there is an external world, in which case it is not true that for all we know there is a morally justifying reason for God to deceive us about there being an external world.
 And hence The Radical Skepticism Argument rests on a false premise and therefore fails.

 Similar to radical skepticism arguments against skeptical theism, moral skepticism arguments (Gale and Maitzen) have the following general structure:

 The Moral Skepticism Argument